garrandall/popular-music-data/tracks/chug-a-lug-roger-miller.md

 That we'll drink up what's left
 Chug-a-lug, so we helped ourself
 First time for everything
-Hmm, my ears still ring
+Hm, my ears still ring

 Chug-a-lug, chug-a-lug
 Make you want to holler hi-de-ho